 Briony, NYJO Student

 Another important way that we support our young musicians’ learning is through a programme of masterclasses and events, which allow our young people to hear from different educators and gain new skills and experience.
 Throughout 2022, we have had some brilliant guest speakers come in with a focus on supporting our young musicians’ mental health and wellbeing.
 Raphael Clarkson, from the organisation Mindful Music, delivered a very successful masterclass focused around collective/democratic approaches to improvisation and composition.
 As a group, they used meditative, mindful group improvisation exercises to explore this new way of working and tune into how their emotions impact their music-making.
-We were also delighted to finish our Summer term with a seminar delivered by the incredible organisation ‘Things Musicians Don’t Talk About’.
-This encouraged our young musicians to think about the ways that they can support their own wellbeing and kicked off a fascinating discussion about what needs to change within the music industry as whole to better support its young players at all levels.
+We were also delighted to finish our 2022 Summer term with a seminar delivered by the incredible organisation ‘Things Musicians Don’t Talk About’.
+This encouraged our young musicians to think about the ways that they can support their own wellbeing and kicked off a fascinating discussion about what needs to change within the music industry as a whole to better support its young players at all levels.

 I’ve felt very fortunate to be surrounded by amazing musicians, and I think that the environment at NYJO – which has fostered creativity and improvisation – has allowed my confidence and musical ideas to grow.